 The Dodecanese (means the 12 islands = Dodekanisa ), is a group of islands in the southeast of the Aegean sea.
 Actually the Dodecanese count much more than 12 islands.
 In total there are 163 islands and islets, of which only 26 are inhabited.
 The total area of the Dodecanese is 2663 sq. kilometers.
 It is a mountainous area with some plains, especially on Kos and Rhodes.
 The highest points are Ataviros on Rhodes and Kalolimni (1300 m.) on Karpathos.
-The Dodecanese is to admire for the combination of Eastern and Western architecture and culture.
-On the islands you will find important archeological sites, traditional villages, medieval monuments and beautiful beaches.
+The Dodecanese is admired for the combination of Eastern and Western architecture and culture.
+On the islands, you will find important archeological sites, traditional villages, medieval monuments and beautiful beaches.

 Click on the map to discover the islands

 The first inhabitants of the Dodecanese were the Karres and Telchines (4000 BC).
 Then came the Minoans from Crete, they founded Rhodes trade strongholds.
 In the Mycenaean period (after 1400 BC.) came the Achaeans, the Dorians and Ions.
 Then the Dodecanese islands were ruled by the Persians, until they were liberated by the Athenians.

 At the end of the 5th century, Rhodes was known as one of the greatest naval powers.
 The fourth century BC, the island of Kos has a great prosperity known, partly because of Hippocrates doctors school who was born here.
 He invented the "The Hippocratic Oath" which nowadays is made by doctors at their graduation.